Going to en Australie: Formalities and administrative steps

 For a typical holiday, Australia presents no major health risks.
 However, make sure that all vaccinations required in France are up to date before you leave (hepatitis A - for children aged 1 and over, diphtheria, tetanus, poliomyelitis).
 Depending on the length and type of your stay, vaccination against hepatitis B and Japanese encephalitis may be recommended.
 The vaccinations listed in the vaccination calendar are given free of charge by public-sector vaccination services (e.g. maternal and child protection centers, municipal or departmental vaccination services).
 For further information, please contact your local town hall, your departmental council or the Ministry of Health website.

 In Australia, the danger lies more on the road.
 If you're travelling alone in the Outback, it's important to signal your departure, prepare your itinerary and take along a means of communication.
 As soon as daylight falls (between 4 and 6 pm depending on the season), or if the weather is relatively cool, the kangaroos come out and have the annoying habit of jumping under the wheels of cars.
-Be very careful, especially as other animals may also be present on the road or nearby (camels, cows, sheep, horses...).
+Be very careful, especially as other animals may also be present on or near the road (camels, cows, sheep, horses...).
 A final piece of advice that might seem obvious: in Australia, you drive on the left.
-In the Outback, after hours of driving without any other car, you can tend to forget!
+In the Outback, after hours of driving without any other car, you tend to forget!

 Australia has 3 time zones.
 The time difference varies from 6 to 10 hours with France depending on the season and the state where you are.